-Tables must be prepared in Microsoft Word, fit within the normal/default (2.54 cm) page margins, and be embedded in the manuscript at the appropriate place (rather than at the end).
+Tables must be prepared in Microsoft Word, fit within the normal/default (2.54 cm) document margins with portrait orientated pages only, and be embedded in the manuscript at the appropriate place (rather than at the end).
 Tables should be designed to be as simple and as informative as possible with all lines visible, and no special formatting.
 Table headings are placed above each table and are numbered according to their appearance in the text.
 Table headings should be understandable without reading the text of the manuscript.
-Bulky tables and mass raw data should be uploaded separately as consecutively numbered sections of supporting online material (SOM), for example: SOM Table 1, SOM Table 2, SOM Video 1, SOM Figure 1, or SOM Method 1.
+Bulky tables and mass raw data should be uploaded separately as consecutively numbered sections of supporting online material (SOM; submitted in Microsoft Word and/or Excel file format), for example: SOM Table 1, SOM Table 2, SOM Figure 1, or SOM Method 1.

-Graphics should be prepared using applications capable of generating high resolution TIFF, JPEG or PowerPoint before pasting in the Microsoft Word manuscript file (files should not exceed 15 MB).
-Figures and graphs should be embedded in the manuscript at the appropriate place in the text, fit within the normal/default (2.54 cm) page margins, and be in the appropriate size with captions below the graphics numbered according to their appearance.
+Graphics should be prepared using applications capable of generating high resolution TIFF, JPEG or PowerPoint before pasting in the Microsoft Word manuscript file (the manuscript file should not exceed 15 MB).
+Figures and graphs should be embedded in the manuscript at the appropriate place in the text, fit within the normal/default (2.54 cm) document margins with portrait orientated pages only, and be in the appropriate size with captions below the graphics numbered according to their appearance.
 Figure captions should be self-explanatory without reading the text of the manuscript.
 Use uniform lettering and sizing of your original artwork.
 Preferred fonts include Arial (or Helvetica), Times New Roman (or Times), Symbol, Courier.
 Responsibility for the quality of the figures and graphs lies with the author and not the journal.

 Preparing references for an accepted article